Shop Parts keyboard_double_arrow_right

 How Pinion Angle Affects Driving

 Pinion angle isn’t always fixed.
-As you drive, the pinion naturally shifts whenever your vehicle hits bumps on the road.
+As you drive, the pinion naturally shifts whenever your vehicle hits bumps on the road and when the final drive tilts with torque.
 However, manufacturers design their vehicles to maintain the optimum pinion angle as often as possible.
 They make it so when the pinion angle changes, the differences are so miniscule that you wouldn’t notice the extra vibrations too much.
 For the most part, the average driver doesn’t need to worry about pinion angle at all.

 You’ll only need to keep an eye on pinion angle if you start customizing your vehicle’s suspension for things like drag racing or simple aesthetics.
 For instance, say you adjust your vehicle’s ride height.
 Ride height adjustments can significantly misalign the pinion angle from the transmission shaft angle.
 When the angles aren’t parallel anymore, you’ll wear down your vehicle’s driveshaft more quickly and feel more vibrations while driving.